misterpaul/NexposePerlScripts/GroupMaker/README.txt

     Example 3: All groups with "Team" in the name
-        In this example, let's assume you create dynamic asset groups for each team and have a naming convention for these groups: each one begins with "Team -" and the team name.
+        In this example, let's assume you create dynamic asset groups for each team and have a naming convention for these groups: each one begins with "Team" and the team name.
 EG, "Team - Network" for all the network team's assets.
-If you want a group of all the assets that have been assigned to a "Devices" group, you could run GroupMaker and create a group with the following rule:
+If you want a group of all the assets that have been assigned to a "Team" group, you could run GroupMaker and create a group with the following rule:

-            IMATCH(^devices)
+            IMATCH(^team)

-        imatch will do a case-insensitive match for the regular expression *^devices*.
+        imatch will do a case-insensitive match for the regular expression ^team.
 The ^ is used in regular expressions to indicate the start of a line.

     Example 4: All assets that aren't assigned to a "Team" group